lwjohnst86/analyzing-cohorts-course/chapter3.md

 ---

-## Tidying and extracting results from model objects
+## Predictions, interpretations, and tidying of model results

 ```yaml
 type: VideoExercise